6.1. Decide Your Market

 They have the capacity to attract those relocating to an area as well as advertising directly to those already living locally.

-Perhaps the best French national website for lettings is that of Le Bon Coin.
+Perhaps the best French national website for lettings is that of Le Bon Coin although you need to be careful about fake enquiries from this website.

 We hope you will consider advertising on our own site, as we have a dedicated rental section, for both holiday and long-term lettings.